-The agents will use commercially reasonable efforts to sell up to • units at a minimum price of Cdn\$ • per unit.
-The offering is not subject to any minimum number of units sold or our receipt of any minimum proceeds from the sale of the units.
-We may elect to hold more than one closing until we have sold all of units offered or until our offering terminates.
-We have granted the agents an over-allotment option, exercisable for a period of 30 days from the date of the closing of this offering, to sell additional shares of common stock and whole warrants up to the lesser of the agents' over-allocation position determined as of the time of closing of the offering and • shares of common stock and • whole warrants (15% of the number of shares and warrants offered by us under this prospectus) or any combination thereof at a price of Cdn\$ • per share and Cdn\$ • per warrant to cover over-allotments, if any, and for market stabilization purposes.
-For greater clarity, these warrants will only be issued for the purpose of distribution of units to purchasers.
-The aggregate number of shares and warrants issuable to purchasers pursuant to the offering will not exceed • and •, respectively.
+We have granted the agents an over-allotment option, exercisable for a period of 30 days from the date of the initial closing of this offering, to sell additional shares of common stock and whole warrants up to the lesser of the agents' over-allocation position determined as of the time of closing of the offering and 7,500,000 shares of common stock and 3,750,000 whole warrants (15% of the maximum number of shares and whole warrants offered by us under this prospectus) or any combination thereof at the initial public offering price per share and per warrant to cover over-allotments, if any, and for market stabilization purposes.
+The shares of common stock and warrants issuable upon exercise of the over-allotment option will only be issued for the purpose of distribution of units to purchasers.
+The aggregate number of shares and whole warrants issuable to purchasers pursuant to the offering will not exceed 57,500,000 and 28,750,000, respectively.